-The search of natural gas is quite similar to the search for crude oil.
+The search for natural gas is quite similar to the search for crude oil.
 Geologists identify land parcels which are likely to contain natural gas.
-Sometimes, these land parcels are on the surface of the earth and sometimes this can be offshore, deep inside, on the ocean floor.
-Geologists use the seismic surveys to identify the right place to drill in order to maximize the probability of finding natural gas.
+Sometimes, these land parcels are on the surface of the earth, and sometimes this can be offshore, deep inside, on the ocean floor.
+Geologists use the seismic surveys to identify the right place to drill to maximize the probability of finding natural gas.
 If the site seems promising, then an exploratory well is drilled to investigate further.
-Further, if the economics favor then more wells are drilled and the natural gas is extracted from the ground.
+Further, if the economics favour, then more wells are drilled, and the natural gas is extracted from the ground.

 India is the 7th largest producer of natural gas in the world, accounting for nearly 2.5% of the natural gas production in the world.
 The bulk of the natural gas produced in India is used towards power generation, industrial fuel, and LPG.
 A large chunk is also used in the fertilizer industry as feedstock.

 Needless to say, this discussion on Natural Gas – production and application can get quite vast, but I guess we are good to stop here, considering we are looking at Natural gas from a short-term trading approach.